 FanDuel-Colts DFS Deal – Sports Betting Next?

-FanDuel are expected to launch their mobile betting app any day now and, in another sharp move, they have become the official fantasy sports partner for the Indianapolis Colts.
+FanDuel is expected to launch their mobile betting app any day now and, in another sharp move, they have become the official fantasy sports partner for the Indianapolis Colts.

 The deal is for the remainder of the 2019-20 NFL season and is specifically tied to fantasy sports, and not FanDuel’s sportsbook operations, as per league rules.